 - Engages agency employees, the public, and contractors in using public data assets and encouraging collaborative approaches on improving data use;

-- Supports the Department’s Performance Improvement Officer and Evaluation Officer in obtaining and using data to carry out their respective missions; and
+- Supports the Department's Performance Improvement Officer and Evaluation Officer in obtaining and using data to carry out their respective missions.

 Meet the Deputy Chief Data Officers

 Deputy Chief Data Officer for Analytics and Infrastructure

-Dr. Sharon A. Boivin, Deputy Chief Data Officer for Analytics and Infrastructure at the U.S. Department of Education, has worked in the fields of education data, research, and statistics for over 30 years.
-In her role as DCDO, Dr. Boivin leads the Analytics and Infrastructure Division (AID), composed of two teams.
+Dr. Sharon A. Boivin, Deputy Chief Data Officer for Analytics and Infrastructure of the U.S. Department of Education, has worked in the fields of education data, research, and statistics for over 30 years.
+In her role as Deputy CDO, Dr. Boivin leads the Analytics and Infrastructure Division (AID), composed of two teams.
 The Data Infrastructure and Support team delivers enterprise level analytics tools, while the Analytics and Evaluation Team of data scientists develops innovative analysis and visualization projects, in emerging innovation areas such as dashboards, natural language processing and webscraping.
 AID also supports offices across the agency in data and analytics skills through the Department’s Data Literacy and Data Science Training programs.
 Dr. Boivin spent most of her career at the National Center for Education Statistics working on surveys covering K12, postsecondary, and adult and career education.
 From 2016 to 2019 she played a major role in the development of Federal data policy, first on the staff of the Commission on Evidence-Based Policymaking and later, on detail to the Office of Management and Budget where she recruited and led a team of Federal Data Fellows from 18 agencies helping to develop a comprehensive Federal Data Strategy.
 Dr. Boivin was excited to join the Office of the Chief Data Officer in late 2019 as Senior Advisor and then Deputy CDO for Analytics and Infrastructure, to help implement new policies to improve access, use, and dissemination of ED data to support evidence-based decisions, and subsequently served as Acting Chief Data Officer for five months in 2023.
 Dr. Boivin earned her Ph.D. in Education Research from the University of Virginia.